 In fierce Lewis Hamilton vs Max Verstappen duel, Twitter draws battle lines

-In fierce Lewis Hamilton vs Max Verstappen duel, Twitter draws battle lines3 min read .
-Updated: 06 Dec 2021, 09:48 AM IST
+In fierce Lewis Hamilton vs Max Verstappen duel, Twitter draws battle lines

 Lewis Hamilton and Max Verstappen continued to gun at each other at the first-ever edition of Saudi Arabian Grand Prix that saw enormous drama throughout its 50-lap session.